Matthew-m-r/ecommerce-ft/ecommerce/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/Matthew-m-r/ecommerce-ft)

->The Amazon Clone is an Ecommerce project, powered by CoderHouse's ReactJs course and built by [Mateo Moncada Roldán.][mmr]
+>The Amazon Clone is an Ecommerce project, powered by CoderHouse's ReactJs course and built by [Mateo Moncada Roldán][mmr]

 - Amazon.com as main reference
 - Don't forget to take a look of the 404 component, you'll find out some ✨Magic ✨